Skip to content

 Why worlds matter

-Without worlds, tests usually drift toward one of two bad outcomes:
+Without worlds, tests usually drift toward one of two patterns:

 • giant setup blocks that hide the point of the trial